Xenoestrogen: Precocious puberty

+The prevalence of precocious puberty is difficult to determine as it is highly variable depending on the population from which the data has been collected.
+The Danish national registry estimated that roughly 20-23 per 10,000 (0.2%) of girls and 5 per 10,000 (0.05%) of boys suffer from a form of precocious puberty.
+An additional study conducted in Korea reported a where 55.9 per 100,000 girls and 1.7 per 100,000 boys indicated signs of central precocious puberty.

 Thelarche in Puerto Rico

 Since 1979, pediatric endocrinologists in Puerto Rico recognized an increase in number of patients with premature thelarche.
 The presence of phthalates were measured in the blood of 41 girls experiencing early onset breast development and matched set of controls.
 The average age of girls with premature thelarche was 31 months.
 They found high phthalate levels in the girls suffering from premature thelarche compared to the controls.
 Not all cases of premature thelarche in the study sample contained elevated levels of phthalate esters and there was concern whether artificial contamination from vinyl lab equipment and tubing invalidated the results, hence weakening the link between exposure and causation.

 Tuscany precocious puberty cases

 Dr. Massart and colleagues from the University of Pisa studied the increased prevalence of precocious puberty in a region of northwest Tuscany.
 This region of Italy is represented by a high density of navy yards and greenhouses where exposures to pesticides and mycoestrogens (estrogens produced by fungi) are common.
 Although unable to identify a definitive cause of the high rates of precocious puberty, the authors concluded environmental pesticides and herbicides may be implicated.